robhartsock/CRUD/README.md

 # Logikcull
-This simple music album CRUD app uses JsStore (http://jsstore.net/) as an IndexedDB wrapper for client side storage.
+This is a simple, music album CRUD app that uses JsStore (http://jsstore.net/) as an IndexedDB wrapper for client side storage.

 ## Installation
 ```